What is You’ve made the 5-billionth search SCAM?

 You have qualified to win an $500 Cash! $500 Cash features an all-screen design with a 5.8-inch Super Retina HD display with HDR and True Tone.
 Designed with the most durable glass ever in a smartphone and a surgical grade stainless steel band.
 Charges wirelessly.
 Resists water and dust.
 12MP dual cameras with dual optical image stabilization for great low-light photos.
 TrueDepth camera with Portrait selfies and new Portrait Lighting.
 Face ID lets you unlock and use smartphone with just a glance.
 Powered by A11 Bionic, the most powerful and smartest chip ever in a smartphone.
 With $500 Cash, the next era has begun.

-These “You’ve made the 5-billionth search” pop ups are caused by shady ads on the web pages you visit or adware software.
-Adware is a type of malware.
-It is created to bombard you with unsolicited ads and popup windows that could potentially be dangerous for your system.
+As mentioned above, adware can redirect users to the “You’ve made the 5-billionth search” scam pages.
+Adware is a type of malware that created to bombard you with unsolicited ads and popup windows that could potentially be dangerous for your system.
 If you get adware on your computer, it can alter web browser settings and install malicious browser extensions.

 How to Remove “You’ve made the 5-billionth search” pop-up scam